Grim Reaper (Marvel Comics): Fictional character biography

+Eric Williams, the brother of Simon Williams, was born in Paterson, New Jersey.
+He was constantly neglected by his parents, who gave all of their attention to Simon and failed to curb his violent tendencies.
+Eric eventually becomes a thief and member of the Maggia and moves to Las Vegas, while Simon takes over the family business, Williams Innovations.

+After his company is faced with bankruptcy, partly due to competition with Stark Industries, Simon works with Eric and Heinrich Zemo to get revenge and is transformed into Wonder Man.
+Simon later sacrifices himself to save the Avengers, and Eric becomes the Grim Reaper out of grief.

+In his next appearance, the Grim Reaper confronts the Avengers with his original Lethal Legion, composed of the Living Laser, Power Man, Man-Ape, and the Swordsman.
+He later learns that the Vision was implanted with Simon's brain waves and refuses to harm him, leading to his defeat.

-The Grim Reaper later allied with the Space Phantom and HYDRA.
+The Grim Reaper later allied with the Space Phantom and Hydra.
 He planned to transfer the Vision's mind to Wonder Man's body, thus "resurrecting" his brother.
 He battled the Avengers again and was defeated.

 Behind the scenes, the Grim Reaper later had Wonder Man resurrected as a zombie by the Black Talon to attack the Avengers.
 Wonder Man was restored to true life as a result.
 Grim Reaper then captured the Avengers, and staged a trial to determine whether the Vision or Wonder Man was his true brother.
 He was defeated by Wonder Man.

 Later, the Grim Reaper attempted to kill both the Vision and Wonder Man, but was defeated by Vision.

 Later still, the Grim Reaper with Ultron, Nekra and other allies, captured the Avengers.
 Grim Reaper attempted a recreation of "Simon Williams" as a zombie.
 He was pursued by the Vision and Wonder Man in a cave, and died in a fall from the cave ledge.
 Grim Reaper was then resurrected by Nekra as a zombie, but he believed himself to be alive.
 The zombie battled Wonder Man and Magneto, but when he realized he was actually dead, he "died" again as a result.